Persons with disabilities, their caregivers, and the CRA

 - Home Buyers' Plan: Budget 2024 proposes to increase the Home Buyers' Plan withdrawal limit from $35,000 to $60,000.
 An individual can use the withdrawn funds to buy or build a qualifying home for themselves or for a related person with a disability.
 The newly increased limit would be available to first-time buyers after April 16, 2024.

-Budget 2024 also provides funding for a new Canada Disability Benefit.
-The proposed benefit is intended to support low-income persons with disabilities between the ages of 18 and 64 who have a valid Disability Tax Credit certificate.
-More information will be posted on Employment and Social Development Canada’s overview of the Canada Disability Benefit page in the future as it becomes available.
+Budget 2024 also provides funding for the new Canada Disability Benefit.
+The benefit is intended to support low-income persons with disabilities between the ages of 18 and 64 who have been approved for the disability tax credit.
+More information is available on Employment and Social Development Canada’s webpage: Canada Disability Benefit.

 Employment opportunities